 That's when you can think of restructuring the sentences, and the process is called paraphrasing.
 Honestly, paraphrasing is legit if the sentence makes sense and sounds intriguing to your audience.

-In this guide, we have shared the definition of paraphrasing and paraphrasing a sentence without compromising the quality.
+In this guide, we have shared the paraphrasing definition and tips on how to paraphrase a sentence without compromising the quality.

 Paraphrasing is the restatement of a text or a method of retaining ideas in a way slightly different from the original passage.